 2. What we collect

 Full name or entity name — physical address in South Africa — email address — mobile number — company/CC registration number if applicable — trademark details — payment confirmation via PayFast (we do not store card details).
-We do not collect your SA ID number.
+We do not collect your SA ID number and do not collect special personal information as defined under POPIA.

 3. Lawful basis